kleinee/jns/README.md

     apt-get install -y texlive-generic-extra
     apt-get install -y texlive-latex-extra
     apt-get install -Y dvipng

+## Note
+By installing TeX from the jessie repository it comes with it's own Python installation.
+Would be nicer if we could install Tex in such a way that it uses our Python 3 installtion.
+Need to investigate, if this is possible.
+Please drop me a line if you know the answer.

 ## Readline
 When you start IPython right after installation you get the following warning: